Overwatered Hydrangea: How To Identify, Treat and Prevent It

 5. Place the Plant in a Bright, Sunny Location

-Once you have taken steps to dry out the plant, you can place it in a bright, sunny location.
+Once you have dried the plant, you can place it in a bright, sunny location.

 The sun will help to evaporate any water remaining on the leaves and stems of the plant.

-Hydrangea plants need at least 6 hours of sunlight per day and thrive in bright, indirect light.
+These plants need at least 6 hours of sunlight daily and thrive in bright, indirect light.

-Avoid placing the plant in direct sunlight, as this can scorch the leaves.
+Avoid placing the plant in direct sunlight, which can scorch the leaves.

 6. Water the Plant Carefully